- by Gretchen T.

 It can be hard sometimes to ask for help; however, positioning yourself for success in any endeavor involves building a team that can help you reach your goals.
 There truly is strength in numbers.

 How can you, as a person directly or indirectly affected by relapsing multiple sclerosis (RMS), build a support network that will help you navigate challenges you may come across?
-The first step in accomplishing any goal is to identify the goal you are trying to achieve.
+The first step is to identify the goal you are trying to achieve.
 Are you looking to become more involved within the RMS community?
-Would you like to be more consistent in regards to using Teva’s injection tracking tools or remembering to take your prescriptions as ordered by your health care provider?
 Is developing healthy habits important to you?
 Whatever your goals are, write them down and then work on aligning your team of trustworthy and accountable partners.
 Try these simple steps:

-Gretchen T., MSN, CPNP, is a Certified Nurse Practitioner and a Clinical Nurse Educator with Teva’s Shared Solutions®.
+Gretchen T., MSN, CPNP, is a Certified Nurse Practitioner.
 She has 14 years of nursing experience and has specialized in multiple sclerosis for nearly 2 years.

 More posts you might like